Sudokuru/Frontend/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist for completing pull request:
-- [ ] Test functionality on Android, iOS, and Web
+- [ ] Test functionality on Mobile, Web, and Desktop
-- [ ] Verify that any unit tests for new functionality are created and functional.
+- [ ] Verify that any tests for new functionality are created and functional.
 - [ ] If needed, update the Readme